 Third, something is wrong with the sound.
 There are patches of the film where the dialogue is unintelligible, and not just because of the exotic accents of some of the Czech actors.
 The worst offender, actually, is William Hurt as Duke Leto Atreides, who sounds like he is mumbling through wooden teeth.
 To make matters worse, the DVD set I have does not have subtitles.

-Fourth, the script is wordy, a flaw the stands out in the scenes that have direct equivalents in the Lynch film.
+Fourth, the script is wordy, a flaw that stands out in the scenes that have direct equivalents in the Lynch film.

 Fifth, the Fremen’s various gestures and rituals are muddled and clumsy, lacking in the stark simplicity one would expect of such people.